-- Throw rugs that are not properly anchored to the floor should be anchored or used in an area that will not pose a potential for injury.
+- Throw rugs that are not properly anchored to the floor should be anchored or used in an area that will not pose a potential injury.
+These rugs can be bought with a rubber backing to prevent slippage.
 Stores carry non-slip backing that can be cut and used between the floor and the rug.
-These rugs can be bought with a rubber backing to prevent slippage.

 - Loose fibers need to be cut off.

 Individuals that don’t use an assisted device like a cane or walker could find navigating through the house difficult.
 Furniture should be arranged and organized for easy maneuverability.
 Electrical cords should be safely placed out of the walking path.
 These cords can be tacked to the floorboard, placed behind/under furniture, or stored in special cord tubes/runners.
 Small tables, floor lamps, and plants should not be in the walking path as well as this can cause an easy bump to fall scenario.�